npm/npm/README.md

 `npm publish`

-* in package.json remember to change the node version to something like '>=0.3.5' with your version
+\* in package.json remember to change the node version to something like '>=0.3.5' with your version

+## How to add dependencies to your package.json file?

+package.json meant to be edited manually. see `npm help json` for help about package.json.

+you may also: `cd` into your project folder and execute:

+`npm ls`

+to see what versions of modules are installed.

+for more automatic way see [require-analyzer](https://github.com/nodejitsu/require-analyzer)

 ## How to install modules to your project?